-One of the highlight is to witness carving, when chunks of ice at the edge of a glacier break and collapse into the sea.
+One of the highlights is to witness carving when chunks of ice at the edge of a glacier break and collapse into the sea.
 It’s spectacular.
 Listening to the ice cracks and plunges is a memorable experience.
 Unfortunately, I only captured it with my eyes, not my camera.

 250 years ago one large glacier covered all Glacier Bay, today they are 50 named glaciers covering 27% of the park.